Trent Severn Antique & Classic Boat Association

 The Association is proudly promoting junior memberships in the hopes of acquiring area youth as interested members to carry on the love and preservation of antique watercraft.
 Sponsorship for junior memberships has been generously received from area businesses, and some Association members are involved with a local high school to restore and build wooden boats through the Duke of Edinburgh program.

-Visit our events page to see what the Association has planned for 2010.
+Visit our events page to see what the Association has planned.

 Visit our membership page for more information on becoming a member.